andydevs69420/JSCalc/README.md

 # JSCalc
+A simple calculator, made using html,css,sass and javascript. <br>
+It uses
-A simple calculator, made using html,css,sass and javascript.
-It uses LL1 recursive descent parsing method to parse the input.
+LL1 recursive descent parsing method to parse the input.

 **************************** Note!! ****************************